DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 version and later).
 Non-project tables will be created with the default engine and InnoDB tables are easier to manage in their own files.

-Version 5.5 will also work but consider setting your default engine to MyISAM rather than have all of the InnoDB tables created in your system tablespace.
+A minimum version of 5.5 is required to support UTF-8 using the utf8mb4 encoding, but consider setting your default engine to MyISAM rather than have all of the InnoDB tables created in your system tablespace.

-Versions below 5.5, down to 5.1, may work but are untested.

 MariaDB version 5.5 and later should also work but has not been tested.